 Michael’s painting is diverse, reflecting his interest in a range of different subjects and ways of seeing.
 He paints contemporary cityscapes, street scenes, landscapes, nudes, figures and portraits.
 He is also a muralist and war artist.

-Michael’s earliest art training came from his father, a colonel in the Royal Engineers, who taught him to draw in perspective from a young age.
-After a stint in the Royal Marines, Michael studied Spanish and Arabic at Durham University.
-He travelled extensively in South America and the Middle East, keeping detailed sketchbooks to record his experiences.
-He later studied art at the Slade School and the Chelsea School of Art.
+Michael’s first training came from his father, who taught him to draw in perspective from a young age.
+After a period in the Royal Marines, Michael read Spanish and Arabic at Durham University.
+Later he studied art at the Slade School and the Chelsea School of Art.

 “Painting for me is recapturing the experience of seeing, without being too literal-minded about what that experience is or means.